CommandString/DiscordPHP-Bot-Template/README.md

 }
 ```

+If the interface doesn't exist use the [Class Reference](https://discord-php.github.io/DiscordPHP/guide/events/index.html).
+Just create a interface that has a handle methods with args that match up with the ones in the event.
+Then sit it inside `/Core/Events`

 # Disabling Commands and Events

 If you want to disable a command handler or event listener attach the `Core\Commands\Disabled` attribute to it.